archive_junta.py, the Fascist-Tweet-Archiving Script

-archive_trump.py script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts and, when new tweets occur, using the Internet Archive to create an offsite copy of those tweets.
-At the beginning, it just watched Donald Trump's Twitter accounts; but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence, and as of 23 March 2017, it also watches the Twitter Accounts of Dan Scavino, Jr., Trump's director of social media.
-As of 7 April 2017, it also archives tweets on the accounts for Melania and Ivanka Trump.
+archive_junta.py script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts associated with specific members of the current American corporatist junta.
+When new tweets on those accounts occur, it uses the Internet Archive to create an offsite copy of those tweets.
+At the beginning, it just watched Donald Trump's Twitter accounts; but I've been gradually expanding, in a non-systematic way, the scope of its areas of attention.

 The full list of accounts currently archived the operation of this script on my spare laptop is: